oliver-io/streamerson/README.md

 > An API framework powered by distributed stream processing

+# Monorepo Packages:

+- `@streamerson/core` - a collection of core low-level implementations and utilities
+- `@streamerson/consumer` - an event consumer/producer for Redis streams
+- `@streamerson/consumer-group` - kafkaesqe groups of consumer/producers with only-once delivery
+- `@streamerson/gateway-fastify` - a Fastify plugin shifting RESTful traffic to stream consumers
+- `@streamerson/gateway-wss` - a Websocket server shifting WSS traffic to stream consumers
+- `@streamerson/state-machine` - :warning: **WIP/Unfinished:** :warning: a distributed state(less)-machine made of a
+  consumer group with a single writer and many readers operating on a shared, recoverable in-memory state.
+The idea is that it is easy to model state machines and transitions (and serve information about the current state) by aggregating a stream into a single application-layer that can recover & shard its state in Redis.
+One could imagine this as a **Log-Structured Merge Tree for Application State**.

 # High Level Goals

 This project is my attempt to implement a pattern I probably didn't invent, but